ory/docs/docs/keto/index.md

 ### Relationships

 Ory Permissions operates on and manages relationships.
-These relationships represent the ground-truth from which all permissions are derived.
+These relationships represent the source of truth from which all permissions are derived.
 Common examples include:

 - `User c is the owner of Document d`
 - `User a is a member of Group b`

 Typically, relationships represent just some fact that is part of your application already.
-To ensure the Ory Permission Server always has the most up-to-date information, you should use it as the ground-truth for your application as well.
-There are multiple
-APIs to query and manage relationships, but more on those later.
+To ensure the Ory Permission Server always has the most up-to-date information, you should use it as the source of truth for your application as well.
+There are multiple APIs to query and manage relationships, but more on those later.

 ### Ory Permission Language (OPL)